Challenges and Opportunities in High-dimensional Variational Inference: Preliminaries and Background

 The family $\mathcal{Q}$ is often chosen such that quantities of interest (e.g., moments of $q$) can be computed efficiently.
 For example, $q$ can be used to compute Monte Carlo or importance sampling estimates of the quantities of interest.
 Let $w(\theta) \coloneqq p(\theta, Y) / q(\theta)$ denote the density ratio between the joint and approximate distributions.
 For a function $\phi : \mathbb{R}^D \to \mathbb{R}$, the \emph{self-normalized importance sampling estimator} for the posterior expectation $\mathbb{E}_{\theta \sim p}[\phi(\theta)]$ is given by

 where $\theta_1, \dots, \theta_S \sim q$ are independent.
 Using importance sampling can allow for computation of more accurate posterior summaries and to go beyond the limitations of the variational family.
-For example, it makes it possible to estimate the posterior covariance even when using a mean-field variational family.
-Pareto smoothed importance sampling (PSIS) can be used to stabilize the importance sampling estimates \citep{vehtari2019pareto}.
+For example, it is possible to estimate the posterior covariance even when using a mean-field variational family.
+Since importance sampling estimates can have very high variance, Pareto smoothed importance sampling (PSIS) can be used to substantially reduce the variance with small additional bias \citep{vehtari2019pareto}.